 TLS certificate validation is possible in two directions:

-the client should verify the server’s identity, to ensure it is connected to the right server.
-This prevents leaking authentication credentials when the server is compromised.
+- the client should verify the server’s identity, to ensure it is connected to the right server.
+This prevents leaking authentication credentials when the server is compromised. - This is called server certificate validation.

-the server should verify the client’s identity, to ensure that the client is who it claims to be.
-This prevents misuse of the database by spoofed connections.
+- the server should verify the client’s identity, to ensure that the client is who it claims to be.
+This prevents misuse of the database by spoofed connections. - This is called client certificate validation.

 Both are useful and thus should be used in combination.